ktan114/CreateServerRepo/README.md

 # CreateServerRepo

-This is a repo to create a sever
+This is a repo to create a server